biggates/plantuml-dependency/src/plantuml-dependency/README.txt

 ?, ?
 2011 - 1.1.0
 ====================
+- New display option, available through the command line or the Ant task
+- Ant task available
-- Improving the way to get the program version, by using a properties file and managing to read a maven version pattern
+- Improving the way to get the program version, by using a properties file and managing to read a Maven version pattern

 28, May 2011 - 1.0.1
 ====================